puppetlabs-toy-chest/puppet-in-docker/README.md

 This repository is maintained by the Puppet Release Engineering team <release@puppet.com>.

 Individual images may have separate maintainers as mentioned in the relevant Dockerfiles.

+## Issues

+File issues and feature requests in the [Community Package Repository (CPR) project](https://tickets.puppet.com/browse/CPR) with the 'Container' component.